abhishek-isentia/Competency-Test/CDLead.md

 - Use Amazon EC2 for hosting Jenkins server.
 - For new users, AWS [offers Free tier](https://aws.amazon.com/free/)
-- Once test is completed please share the Jenkins (IP/Port/Domain) and S3 Bucket URL with iSentia team
+- Once test is completed please share the Jenkins (IP/Port/Domain) and S3 Bucket URL with Isentia team
 - If Jenkins is login protected create an admin user for iSentia and share username and password

 # Bonus Point